drashland/services/index/README.md

 ## Benchmarks

-Benchmarks were run with a set number of items in each `Map`.
+The below benchmarks were run with a set number of items in each `Map`.
 The benchmarks application searched for the last item in each `Map` -- matching the item using regex.
 Below are the average times showing how long it took searches to complete and what method was used.

-The below simulates a single request for a record in a `Map` (best out of 3 searches).

-Command used:

 ```
 $ deno run -A index/benchmarks_app.ts map 10 1000